oconnor663/duct.py/spec.md

 If the left half of a pipeline starts successfully, but the right half fails to start, Duct must **kill and await** the left half, and then return the error from the right half.
-To be clear, this doesn't apply to children that exit with an error code, but rather to children that fail to spawn.
+To be clear, this doesn't happen when children exit with an error code, but rather when children fail to spawn.
 Most commonly that means a command name was misspelled, or the target executable is missing.
 Less commonly, the system may be under heavy load and failing to spawn new processes.

-Killing child processes, without having been asked to by the caller, frankly sucks.
+Frankly, this sucks.
+We shouldn't be killing child processes when we haven't been asked to by the caller.
 An unexpected kill signal might cause some programs to misbehave or corrupt data.
-But it's a necessary compromise to provide the following
+But it's a necessary compromise to provide the following guarantees:
-guarantees:

 1. The `start` method must return spawn errors immediately.
-The child process might be a long-running background job that the caller never intends to call `wait` on.
+The child process might be a long-running background job that the caller never intends to `wait` on.
 If the caller misspells the program name, but Duct delays reporting the spawn error until `wait` is called, the caller might never see the error.
 That would turn a common mistake into a confusing bug.
-2. Errors in `start` must not leaking zombie children.
+2. Errors in `start` must not leak zombie children.
 Duct can't expect callers to do any special error handling for this case.
 (See the remarks at the top about being a convenience library.)
-Duct needs call `wait` itself on any other children it's already spawned.
+Duct needs call `wait` itself on any children it's already spawned before returning an error.
 Otherwise long-running callers with a simple misspelling like above might eventually exhaust the PID space and lock up their entire machine.
-3. Duct's `start` method must never do a blocking wait.
-Child processes might be waiting for the parent to do something after `start`, like writing input or closing pipes.
-Doing an unexpected blocking wait could lead to a deadlock.
+3. The `start` method must never do a blocking wait.
+Child processes might themselves be blocked on something the parent intends to do after `start`, like writing input or closing pipes.
+Doing an unexpected blocking wait in the parent could lead to a deadlock.

-Ultimately, the guarantees above make it easier to write correct programs.
-A correct program will only run into this policy when the system it's running on is suffering from resource exhaustion.
+Killing children isn't great, but it's better than the bugs that those guarantees are preventing.
+Ultimately, a correct program will only encounter this behavior when the system it's running on is suffering from resource exhaustion.
 In that case, it *already* needs to be prepared for random kill signals, like from the Linux OOM killer.
-Some other
+This policy makes it easier to write correct programs, without creating any new problems that a correct program doesn't already have.

-caveats:
+Some caveats:

 - Some systems might disable the OOM killer, for more deterministic behavior.
   Those systems might prefer not to kill partially spawned pipelines for the